Knowing that you have financial cover, can give you one less thing to worry about.

 the breakdown of electric showers, appliances or air conditioning equipment

 known emergencies, such as an existing pest problem

 emergencies that happen after your home has been left unoccupied for over 30 days

 Keep in mind – you’ll need to regularly maintain your property for home emergency cover to be valid.
 For example, it may not cover a broken boiler if it hasn’t been serviced in the past 12 months.

-Having emergency cover means that a problem can be resolved quickly without you having the hassle of finding a registered tradesperson.
-There’s often just one number to call, in the day, evening or at weekends.
+Having emergency cover means that a problem can be resolved quickly, without you having the hassle of finding a registered tradesperson.
+There’s often just one number to call, no matter if it happens in the day, evening or at weekends.

 You can also avoid hefty repair bills.
 For example, you can pay between £150-£400 to fix a boiler, as well as an emergency call-out fee.

 If you have enough savings to cover any urgent repairs, you may not need home emergency cover.
 You also won’t need it if you’re renting – as a tenant, you should be covered under your landlord’s building insurance.

 To help you decide, it’s important to consider:

 if you could afford to pay for emergency repair if needed